binjr/binjr/README.md

 Using the latest available version is highly recommended, as JavaFX is still an area where bug fixes and performance improvements are routinely provided with each new version.

-The latest release can be found [here](https://github.com/fthevenet/binjr/releases/latest)
+The latest release can be found [here](https://github.com/fthevenet/binjr/releases/latest), and is proposed in different forms:

-You can either build it from source using Maven after cloning the repository, or download `binjr.jar`.
+* _As a JAR_

-All dependencies are packaged inside the executable jar, so in order to start the application simply run: `java -jar binj.jar` (or double-click the jar file, provided your environment is configured adequately).
+  All dependencies are packaged inside the executable jar, and in order to start the application simply run: `java -jar binj.jar` (or double-click the jar file, provided your environment is configured adequately).

+  You must have a compatible version of the Java Runtime Environement (see below) installed on your computer for this to work.

+* _As a native application bundle_

+  Plateform specific bundles are available, in the form of an MSI installer for Windows, RPM and DEB packages for Linux and DMG image for MacOS.

+  Those bundles contain the application and all of its dependencies, as well as a minimal copy of the Oracle JRE for the target platform.
+  If using the bundle for your operating system, it doesn't matter what other version of Java, if any, is installed on your computer.

+* _As source code_

+  A zip or tar.gz archive that contains all the source code, which can be built using Maven 3 and a 1.8 Java Development Kit.

 ### Important Notice: